Cursor Documentation

 Context Sharing: Seamlessly share context between composers and chat

-File Attachments: Attach documentation and reference files (not possible in .cursorrules
+File Attachments: Attach documentation and reference files (not possible in .cursorrules)

-mentions to link to other resources
+Dynamic References: Use @ mentions to link to other resources

 Flexible Content: Write and structure information in a way that suits your needs